 How long have you called New York home?

 I’ve lived in New York City since 2011.
 Before that we lived about an hour away in New Jersey and visited the city quite often.

 What do you love about living in New York?

 I love so many things about this city that this answer could get a little lengthy.
-So I’ll pick one of my favorite things.
+So I’ll pick one of my favourite things.
 It’s the availability of classes in just about any new skill I’d want to learn.
 I am interested in pretty much all crafts.
 Among other things, I have taken weaving, shoe making, rug hooking, dyeing, and am starting a ceramics class next month.
 I even found a blacksmithing class that I gave to my daughter as a Christmas gift.

-I have a lot of favorite places, so this list could be different an hour from now when I think of something else for each borough, but I’ll list what comes to mind right now:
+I have a lot of favourite places, so this list could be different an hour from now when I think of something else for each borough, but I’ll list what comes to mind right now: